thomaslenaour/ytrack/subjects/select-customers-upper/README.md

 Select `LastName` and `FirstName` of all customers where the length of first name and last name is greater than 5 characters.
 The `LastName` must be in uppercase with alias `LastNameUpper`.
-The result should be ordered by `LastName` in descending order.
+The result should be ordered by `LastName` in ascending order.

 ### Expected result